-- 1,247 people had some training in safeguarding adults
+- 1,119 people had some training in safeguarding adults

 - some different people went to

 training for the first time which is good

-Harrow Mencap set up a

-"safety hub" at Morrisons and

-Cedars Community Centre
+Harrow Mencap supported younger people with a learning disability to speak to the HSAB about what they think about safeguarding

-- Mind in Harrow ran 4 sessions about scams and fraud for 50 service users

-- Mind in Harrow gave user friendly
+- Mind in Harrow trained 50 new volunteers about safeguarding - Mind in Harrow supported users to speak to the HSAB about

-information about safeguarding

-(keeping safe) to over 200 people with mental health needs

-- special events were held on
+- safeguarding people with mental health difficulties - special events were held on

 Dignity Awareness Day in

-February 2019, especially at care

-homes and day centres
+February 2020, especially at care homes and day centres

-Central & North West London Mental Health Trust (CNWL) have a leaflet about sexual safety

-- last year the HSAB did more work on "Making Safeguarding Personal" and most people interviewed by an independent social worker said they felt more in control of what happens - the HSAB sent out a newsletter every 3 months to keep staff and volunteers up to date.
-Topics included: scams Dignity Action Day 2019; and fire safety the local Police told the Safeguarding Adults teams every time they found a person that they were worried about local NHS hospitals made sure that all their staff have had up to date safeguarding adults training and that their patients know how to report a concern a lot of information was collected from the people who called because they were worried that someone may have been abused.
+Central & North West London Mental Health Trust (CNWL) has trained 100% of staff about "Prevent" - so people with mental health difficulties are not targeted by extremists and asked to join them the HSAB sent out a newsletter every 3 months to keep staff and volunteers up to date.
+Topics included: illegal car washes; Dignity Action Day 2020; self-neglect; keeping people safe from gangs the local Police told the Safeguarding Adults teams every time they found a person that they were worried about local NHS hospitals made sure that all their staff have had up to date safeguarding adults training and that their patients know how to report a concern a lot of information was collected from the people who called because they were worried that someone may have been abused.